 Do they have the experience and track record to back up their marketing?

 All flash and no fury makes a company the worst possible choice.
 In other words, it all comes down to whether these people can back up their claims with recorded, tried, and tested experience in their field.
 Luckily for everyone who is finding themselves in this kind of situation for the first time, there is a fairly simple way to go about checking this out.

 Go to the official website of the SEO agency that you are considering and look for the section titled “about us” or something along those lines.
 There should be some information about when the agency was founded, when it branched off into SEO (if it is a scion of another business entity), or otherwise some indication of how long they have been in the business.
 This length of time directly indicates their level of experience, and coupled with a few reliable user reviews websites, it can give you a pretty realistic picture.

 Do they have the relevant documentation that confirms their competency?

 Unlike many services out there, people dealing in SEO will typically not receive any “Certificate of Competency in Search Engine Optimization” or such.
 As we already mentioned above, the algorithms that dictate SEO trends are constantly changing, which makes that kind of hypothetical certificate unavoidably useless.

 However, there is an equivalent to look out for: standard certifications for analytics competency, as well as for PPC.
 This term refers to the advertising model of “pay-per-click”, which you can learn more about at this link.
-Major search engines like Google, Bing, Yahoo etc. each have their own PPC certifications, and serious SEO agencies will make an effort to obtain one or more and Can also ensure you that how much time your SEO ranking will take.
-These documents verify that the holder has quality knowledge of the given search engine’s advertising platform, meaning that your content rank that much higher in their search results.
+Major search engines like Google, Bing, Yahoo, etc. each have their own PPC certifications, and serious SEO agencies will make an effort to obtain one or more and Can also ensure you that how much time your SEO ranking will take.
+These documents verify that the holder has quality knowledge of the given search engine’s advertising platform, meaning that your content ranks that much higher in their search results.